Builderall vs Clickfunnels – Which is Best to Create High Converting Marketing Funnels?

 I didn’t fall for the hype, but I did test Builderall for myself after being a long-time Clickfunnels user.

-So, full disclosure, I’ve used both Builderall and Clickfunnels as an affiliate and as a local marketer to create online sales funnels.
+So, full disclosure, I’ve used both Builderall and Clickfunnels as an affiliate and as a local marketer to create online sales funnels and landing pages.
 You’re getting the real deal here.

 In this article, you’ll: